About

 Tao has published more than 60 papers at top AI/ML conferences.
 Two of his most known and widely adopted tech innovations are:

 2. Persona-Driven Synthetic Data Creation: Tao proposed persona-driven synthetic data creation, a novel paradigm for scaling high-quality synthetic training data generation.
-This innovation has been widely recognized and adopted as a core synthetic data methodology in the development of leading LLMs, including (but not limited to):
+This innovation has been widely recognized and adopted as a core methodology for synthetic data creation and agentic simulation in the development of leading LLMs, including but not limited to:

 Publications (*: equal contributions; : corresponding author)